RPCsLive

 Which oracle should I pick for my wallet?

-Read both p50 (typical minute) AND p99 (worst 1% of minutes) for the chain your product runs on.
-A low p50 means the oracle is usually accurate; a low p99 means it doesn't blow out during gas spikes.
-Owlracle currently leads the active tab at 0.010 gwei but the right oracle for your integration depends on whether you optimise for typical or tail behaviour, whether you can tolerate over-pay (then prefer a slightly higher-tier prediction), and whether the oracle's free quota fits your call volume.
+Read the p99 gap (does it blow out during spikes?) together with the covered rate (does it err on the side of inclusion or under-bid?) for the chain your product runs on.
+Owlracle currently leads the active tab at 0.109 gwei (p99) but the right oracle depends on whether you can tolerate over-pay (then prefer high covered), whether you optimise for tail behaviour, and whether the oracle's free quota fits your call volume.
 The bench gives you the live numbers. it cannot tell you which trade-off your product wants.

 What about gas prediction on Optimism / Base / Arbitrum?